How To Transfer a Car Title in Wisconsin

 Madison WI 53707-7949

-In the event that the heir's sole-owned property exceeds $50,000, then the vehicles will be transferred by also submitting a copy of the personal representative papers instead of the statement of vehicles to a surviving spouse, domestic partner, or heir, Form MV2300.
+If the heir's sole-owned property exceeds $50,000, then you must submit a copy of the personal representative papers instead of the statement of vehicles to a surviving spouse, domestic partner, or heir, Form MV2300.

 Conclusion

-The process of transferring a car title in Wisconsin isn’t entirely difficult.
+The process of transferring a car title in Wisconsin is simple and can be done online most of the time.
 You just need to learn how to do it.

 You can decide to apply via the online option or mail your applications.
-Ensure that the details are correct, and always seek help when confused.
+Always double-check your details before submitting, and keep track of the receipt.

 Frequently Asked Questions